Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Motivation and contribution

 The \textit{second phase} consists of conducting feasibility studies for the chosen investment options, where the detailed technical parameters of the investments are identified.
 Examples are electrical parameters (voltage and current rating, number of circuits needed, impedance values, etc.), high-level substation design, protection requirements, and high-level control requirements to achieve grid connection compliance.

-Due to their novelty and a lack of a coordinated master plan for grid expansion (in Europe), no clear guidelines regarding the planning of EEHs have been discussed in the literature.
+Due to their novelty and a lack of a coordinated master plan for grid expansion (in Europe)~\cite{IEA_2023}, no clear guidelines regarding the planning of EEHs have been discussed in the literature.
 Particularly, a hierarchy linking the main technical constraints behind the initial design choices for EEHs has never been proposed.
 Identifying such technical constraints can help transmission asset owners to streamline the EEHs' planning process and guarantee transparency in the decisions regarding their final design.
 In addition, these technical constraints can represent the first step toward a master plan for transmission expansion planning through EEHs connecting several countries, as proposed, e.g., in the North Sea Wind Power Hub project~\cite{NSWPH} and in~\cite{Bastianel_AEIT}.
-For these reasons, the contributions behind this work are: \begin{itemize} \item Identification of the main areas of interest to be considered by transmission asset owners when evaluating investments in EEHs. \item Identification of the main technical constraints related to EEH's planning and classification into three categories, namely \textit{hard constraints}, \textit{main drivers}, and \textit{key considerations}.
-Based on these three categories, relations between different constraints are drawn, while they are ordered hierarchically according to their importance. \item Recommendations on how to integrate the identified technical constraints into existing optimization models, in particular for steady-state operations of hybrid AC/DC grids. \end{itemize}
+For these reasons, the contributions behind this work are: \begin{itemize} \item Identification of the main areas of interest to be considered by system operators when evaluating investments in EEHs. \item Identification of the main technical constraints and considerations related to EEH's planning and classification into three categories, namely \textit{hard constraints}, \textit{main drivers}, and \textit{key considerations}.
+Based on these three categories, relations between different constraints are drawn, while they are ordered hierarchically according to their importance. \end{itemize}